a8cteam51/bfg-workshop/README.md

 ## Before you start

 1. Install BFG
+	- With Homebrew: `brew install bfg`
-	- brew install bfg
+	- For M1 chip: `arch -arm64 brew install bfg`
-	- or, manually install it by downloading the .jar from the page.
+	- or, manually install it by downloading the .jar from [their website](https://rtyley.github.io/bfg-repo-cleaner/).

 2. Fork this repository to your personal Github account so you can have your own sandbox to poke around.